blu3windy/eternal-ai/README.md

     -n trump-agent -c base -f eternalai -m DeepSeek-R1-Distill-Llama-70B
 ```

-We are creating an agent who is a Donald Trump twin.
-The `.txt` file is the system prompt for your agent.
-It will be used to set the initial behavior for your agent.
-You can modify the content of the prompt file to adjust your agent's personality.
+We are creating an agent who is a Donald Trump twin called `trump-agent` on the Base Chain.
+It uses the EternalAI framework and the DeepSeek-R1-Distill-Llama-70B model.
+The `.txt` file is the system prompt for your agent, which defines its initial behavior.
+You can edit this file to customize the agent’s personality.

 ### List out all agents on your machine